SWivid/F5-TTS/README.md

 ## Inference

-To run inference with pretrained models, download the checkpoints from [🤗 Hugging Face](https://huggingface.co/SWivid/F5-TTS), or automatically downloaded with `inference-cli` and `gradio_app`.
+The pretrained model checkpoints can be reached at [🤗 Hugging Face](https://huggingface.co/SWivid/F5-TTS) and [⭐ Model Scope](https://www.modelscope.cn/models/SWivid/F5-TTS_Emilia-ZH-EN), or automatically downloaded with `inference-cli` and `gradio_app`.

 Currently support 30s for a single generation, which is the **TOTAL** length of prompt audio and the generated.
 Batch inference with chunks is supported by `inference-cli` and `gradio_app`.
 - To avoid possible inference failures, make sure you have seen through the following instructions.